 Increasingly consumers want to be sure about the authenticity of the goods they purchase, while brands are wary of merchants selling counterfeit versions of their products.
 Counterfeit detection is increasingly needed in this day and age.

-Large corporations have built blockchain-based solutions to protect their brand and revenues.
+Large corporations have built blockchain-based solutions (Blockchain for Business by JMLSingh Arun, Jerry Cuomo and Nitin Gaur (2019) to protect their brand and revenues.
 However, these individual solutions are technology, infrastructure, and resource-intensive.

 The counterfeit goods explosion